lee-dohm/code-smells/FIT2101/acceptance-testing/README.md

 ## Why use acceptance testing?

-Can be used as both **detailed specification** tests to validate whether the app conforms with the stakeholder's requirements
+Can be used as both **detailed specification** tests to validate whether the app conforms with the stakeholder's requirements.

 Reduce traceability needs of the project because you only need to follow the requirement once as acceptance tests (**single source information**) instead of many times (with bother other requirements artefacts and as acceptance test.).